iu3qez/APET/README.md

 # APET: Antenna Pattern Extraction Tool

-_A small tool to compute antenna radiation patterns with WSPR_
+_A small tool to compute antenna radiation patterns with WSPR or FT8_

 A longer presentation of this project may be found at: https://docs.google.com/document/d/1xli5nsfunJtP1ATBcLF-FFQXslA9Ovz93nYWgzLMxd0/edit?usp=sharing

 The idea is to use two receivers connected to two PCs (or one decent PC with two soundcards, or SDRs) and to collect statistics on the received stations over a few hours (it depends on the propagation...).
 Avoid very long sessions because the F2 layer changes height, so the incoming vertical angles will change, A LOT.
-Data is automatically collected from the WSPR db: http://wsprnet.org/olddb?mode=html&band=all&limit=2000&findcall=&findreporter=is0kyb&sort=date
+Data is automatically collected from the WSPR db: http://wsprnet.org/olddb?mode=html&band=all&limit=2000&findcall=&findreporter=is0kyb&sort=date Data for FT8 should be produced via Robert Morris AB1HL weakmon: https://github.com/mcogoni/weakmon My forked version implements a different SNR computation allowing much more precise data.
+In this case, you should have two weakmon instances running on the same PC or two different PCs.
+FT8 decoding is very computationally heavy, so don't use slow computers.
+The advantage of FT8 is that you have so many more signals to acquire from so many different directions and people usually use quite higher power (sic!) than WSPR.
+So, in general, recording times may be much shorter.

 The Jupyter Notebook will process the data in steps and the result will be (you can do anything you like here...):
 - Angle / distance distribution of the spots;